-The Compensation Committee has oversight of our compensation philosophy and programs and annually reviews and recommends all compensation decisions relating to our Chief Executive Officer, our Named Executive Officers and all other executive officers of the Company.
+The Compensation Committee has oversight of our compensation philosophy and programs and annually reviews and recommends all compensation decisions relating to our Chief Executive Officer, our other Named Executive Officers and all other executive officers of the Company.
 The Chief Executive Officer provides specific information to the committee relative to the performance of the other members of the executive management team.
 However, the Chief Executive Officer is always excused from the Compensation Committee meetings when his compensation or employment is discussed.
-The Compensation Committee considers any recommendations by the Chief Executive Officer; however, the committee recommends final compensation for all executives.
+The Compensation Committee recommendations by the Chief Executive Officer; however, the committee recommends final compensation for all executives.
 All compensation decisions are assessed within the framework of the Company's financial position and general economic conditions.
 Our Board typically reviews and approves the compensation decisions made by the Compensation Committee.

-Our Compensation Committee has engaged Radford Consulting ("Radford"), an Aon Hewitt company specializing in executive compensation, as its independent compensation consultant.
-In connection with the Compensation Committee's executive compensation decisions for 2021, Radford reviewed and advised on principal aspects of our executive compensation program and performed the following services:
+Our Compensation Committee has engaged Aon's Human Capital Solutions Practices, a division of Aon plc ("Aon") specializing in executive compensation, as its independent compensation consultant.
+In connection with the Compensation Committee's executive compensation decisions for 2022, Aon reviewed and advised on principal aspects of our executive compensation program and performed the following services: